Last updated

 Overview

 folk is an all-in-one CRM designed for your relationships across sales functions, marketing, recruiting, fundraising, partnerships and investing.
+For teams of 20-50 people, folk provides the perfect scalable solution that grows with your business while maintaining the simplicity that makes team adoption effortless.

 It offers a range of features, including sending ultra-personalized emails to multiple recipients with the help of AI, contact enrichment, pipeline management and contact synchronization.
 You also get access to folkX to help import contacts across the web in moments.